 Caring for Wall Shrubs:

 - Think of the pruning of wall shrubs as “shaping intentionally” as much as “cutting back.”
-The correct time to prune will be the same no matter where a shrub resides, so follow the species’s typical recommendation of season.
-When choosing growth to remove, just work toward these goals: to keep the shrub fanned out against the wall, and to keep outward sprouting shoots cut back so they don’t poke you when you pass by.
+The correct time to prune will be the same no matter where a shrub resides, so follow the typical recommendation for the species.
+When choosing growth to remove, work toward two goals: to keep the shrub fanned out against the wall, and to keep outward sprouting shoots cut back so they don’t poke you when you pass by.

 - Keep a look out for the need to water.
 Eaves can block rain from reaching wall shrubs.
 They might not need water in winter, but there’s a good chance they will in the other three seasons.